shimaore/esl/README.md

 Overview
 --------

-This module is modelled after Node.js' own httpServer and client.
+This module is modelled after Node.js' own httpServer and client, with the addition of a promise-based API.

-It offers two Event Socket handlers, `createClient()` and `createCallServer()`.
+It offers two Event Socket handlers, `client()` and `server()`.

 Typically a client would be used to trigger calls asynchronously (for example in a click-to-dial application); this mode of operation is called "inbound" (to FreeSwitch) in the [Event Socket](http://wiki.freeswitch.org/wiki/Event_Socket) FreeSwitch documentation.